 Brief History of why and how this product originated:

-William was traveling in New Zealand many years ago and met Tom from New York at a hostel.
-Their first conversation was over a game of chess.
-They became good friends and had many adventures traveling together and met up in various places including SE Asia playing more chess as they went.
-William became focused on finding the ideal chess set for their games.
+I was traveling in New Zealand many years ago and met Tom from New York at a hostel.
+Our first conversation was over a game of chess.
+We became good friends and had many adventures traveling together and met up in various places including SE Asia playing more chess as we went.
+I became focused on finding the ideal chess set for our games.

-The travel sets had pieces with weak magnets and no place to put captured pieces.
-After the trip William was visiting family and showed his design to his oldest brother, Charlie.
+All of the travel sets had pieces with weak magnets and no place to put captured pieces.
+After the trip I was visiting family and showed my design to my oldest brother, Charlie.
 Without pause Charlie said, "You should make it so the pieces swing-out from underneath".
-William knew instantly that Charlie was right and included his name on the patent.
+I knew instantly that Charlie was right.
 It took a long time to get a good design nailed down and the design has evolved and gone through many iterations and revisions over the years.